 Unfortunately, because of the multiple local laws, hosting a website in China is much more complicated than in other countries.

-Promote your fashion and luxury brand on Chinese Social Media
+Amplify Your Fashion and Luxury Brand on Chinese Social Media

-Remember there is no Facebook, no Twitter, no youtube in China.
-International brands have to understand that the Chinese social networks are completely different from those of many western markets.
-More than 30% of millennials say they engage with a brand on
+Remember there is no Facebook, no Twitter, and no YouTube in China.
+International brands have to understand that Chinese social networks are completely different from those of many Western markets.

 - Increase brand awareness: in order to create brand awareness, avoid a slew of promotional messages, and focus on meaningful content and a strong brand personality through your social channels.